guowilling/SRVideoPlayer/README.md

 ## Features

 * Support local and network video and automatically distinguish.
-* Custom play interface providing play、pause、full screen button and play progress、load progress bar etc.
+* Custom play interface providing play、pause、full screen button and play progress、load progress bar.
-* Slide left or right half of the screen up or down to adjust brightness or sound, slide the screen left or right to seek play progress.
+* Slide left or right half of the screen up or down to adjust brightness or sound.
+* Slide the screen left or right to seek play progress.
 * Cache video data while playing, next time play directly with local data, do not have to download again.

 ## Show